stampy88/flume-ng-amqp-plugin/README.md

     agent1.sources.amqpSource.queueName  = stockQueue
     ```

-3. Also works if only queue name is specified
+3. Also works if only queue name is specified (all queues are bound by default to the amq.direct exchange with the queue name)

     ```
     agent1.sources.amqpSource.type = org.apache.flume.amqp.AmqpSource